paulloy/msp4-brazen-mma/README.md

 The checkout should have the same content as the cart with additional fields for entering contact details, delivery details, and billing details.

 Cart & Checkout Feedback:
 - Messages should appear informing the user what item has been added to cart if it was successful.
-If there is an error, an error message should appear with a possible fix;
+If there is an error, an error message should appear with a possible fix.
- if no fix is possible then contact the retailer.
+ If no fix is possible then contact the retailer.
 - The user should be informed if their checkout has been successful and receive an email with a copy of their order details.

-#### Database Schema:
+Database Schema:

 A relational database was used to store my data.
 My development database used was [SQLite](https://www.sqlite.org/index.html), and my deployed database used was
 [Heroku Postgres](https://www.heroku.com/postgres) A relational database allowed me to connect data stored in separate tables through the use of foreign keys.